drisskhattabi6/Data-Scraping-Projects/README.md

-# Data Scraping Projects
+# Data Scraping Tasks

-Welcome to the **Data Scraping Projects** repository!
-This repository showcases my data scraping projects, where I have used Python and various libraries (like `BeautifulSoup`, `Scrapy`, and `Requests`) to extract, process, and analyze data from the web.
+Welcome to the **Data Scraping Tasks** repository!
+This repository showcases my data scraping Tasks, where I have used Python and various libraries (like `BeautifulSoup`, `Scrapy`, and `Requests`) to extract, process, and analyze data from the web.
 Each project is stored in its respective folder with detailed explanations, code, and datasets.

 ---